 1 Unit of Input

 So, for instance, if a firm adds 1 worker, then the marginal product is the additional product that the firm can produce because of that additional worker.
 If the additional worker produces 7 extra widgets, then that is the marginal product for that worker.

 Average product (AP) is the total product divided by the number of units of input, which is usually labor.

 So if 10 workers can produce 50 widgets, then the average product = 5 widgets per worker.

 One aspect of the production function is that, over the short run, increasing the number of inputs at first results in increasing marginal product, where the marginal product increases more than the number of input units added, but the output over input ratio eventually declines as the firm reaches its limit of production in terms of its fixed assets.
 For instance, a factory usually has assembly lines that require a minimum number of workers for its efficient operation.
 Hence, as a factory adds more workers to fill the assembly line positions, the marginal product increases faster than the inputs.
-Although the factory can increase its number of workers further to satisfy increased demand, the factory has only so much space, and, therefore, the number of workers that it can add is limited unless it is willing to spend a lot more money for more space and equipment.
-Even within the factory, many more workers will start to interfere with each other and will compete for the available resources within the factory.
+Although the factory can increase its number of workers further to satisfy increased demand, the factory has only so much space, limiting the number of workers that can be added, unless it is willing to spend a lot more money for more space and equipment.
+Even within the factory, many more workers will interfere with each other and will compete for the available resources within the factory.
 Thus, increasing short-run inputs eventually leads to a diminishing marginal product, where the marginal product declines for each incremental increase in inputs.

 Fixed and Variable Costs